rafaelrinaldi/hn-cli/README.md

 * Hitting the <kbd>enter</kbd> key will open the URL in your default browser
 * Hitting the <kbd>c</kbd> key will open the HN comments for that story on your default browser
 * Hitting the <kbd>r</kbd> key will refresh the stories and update the current list
-* A Vim-like status bar is fixed on the bottom of screen and provides some visual feedback regarding updates and reading progress
+* A status bar is fixed on the bottom of the screen to provide visual feedback about updates and reading progress
 * Use <kbd>esc</kbd>, <kbd>⌃C</kbd> or <kbd>q</kbd> to close the program

 ## License